mwunsch/weary/README.md

 ## TODO

-<del>1.
-I'm in the process of building `Weary::Route`, this will be a Rack application that is initialized with a set of Resources.
-On `#call`, it will find a resource that matches, build its request, and perform it, or return a 404.</del> (See 2f4208ecb5cfeccfa520cf84ba76a9fc82f2f1c3)

-<del>2. `Weary::Client#call` will call the aforementioned Route object.
-This will make every `Weary::Client` a mountable Rack application.</del> (See a878d5bb3cbcf15e3aae0da655a0c8f69089a0b0)

-3. Still need to do great documentation on the classes.
+1. More documentation.

-4. I'm not particularly happy about the specs, they seem a bit brittle in places.
+2. I'm not particularly happy about the specs, they seem a bit brittle in places.

-5. I'd love to see more examples that utilize the Rackness of Weary.
+3. I'd love to see more examples that utilize the Rackness of Weary.
 Using Devise, Warden, or mounted in a Rails application.

-6. The Route class needs to be adjusted to better grok the path from a request env
+4. Need to push adapter and middleware onto the Resource for Weary::Route's benefit.

 ## Copyright